davidalber/jupyterhub-aws/README.md

 extra complication for potential users, I didn't do that here.
 However, it might be nice to have optional configuration for Route53 users.

+## Features Considered and Cut
+### Elastic IP

+An option that would simplify DNS configuration (at least if you ever need to replace the EC2 instance) would be to attach an Elastic IP.
+This would allow the user to have a fixed IP address across EC2 instance redeployment.

+In the past, Elastic IP addresses were free while in use.
+AWS, however, recently added a fee to in-use addresses.
+Given that, I did not think that there would be demand for using an Elastic IP and did not implement it.